When Sharon came in from the rain, she found her place in community!

 In my early 20s I joined a deaf club – my parents were against this and tried to stop me from going, but I still went with the support from my social worker for the deaf.
 I was determined to go and meet new deaf friends, and learn sign language.

 I emailed Kerry-Anne these concerns and after a few emails back and forth, I eventually went in for an interview.
-Kerry-Anne and I chatted together using sign language and we both realised that we had grown up in the same village - I was the first deaf person she had ever met!
-She was just a little girl at the time and didn't learn sign language until many years later as an adult.
+Kerry-Anne and I chatted together using sign language and we both realised that we had grown up in the same village!
+In fact I was the first deaf person she had ever met!
+She was just a little girl at the time and didn’t learn sign language until many years later as an adult.
 I was really amazed at that!

 We then discussed which roles I would be interested in or best suited for, but I did not have a particular role in mind.
 It was suggested that Wait Staff would be a good position for me, but I was worried as I thought the potential communication barrier would be a problem.
-However, I was encouraged me to have a trial and see how I got on.
+However, I was encouraged and we arranged for me to have a trial shift and see how I got on.

 By working at LTR I have overcome my fear of talking to new guests and working with different volunteers; I have gained so much confidence by meeting new people.